ihartw/ihartcode/README.md

 **Services**
 > There's an empty services folder which is where I would modularize services for dependency injection.

-**Code Splitting**
-> If I wanted to implement code splitting, only the components integral to the first meaningful paint would be rendered and the rest would be lazy loaded.

 ## Technologies
 - Vue 3
 - Vite